gaseri/website/docs/en/tutorials/gromacs/4-methane-fe/index.md

 simulation.
 We could discard that non-equilibrated data and redo the calculation.

-There are a couple of other command line flags you can use with the `alchemical_analysis` script.
-Be sure to checkout the homepage of the script and the [paper on best practices in free energy analysis](https://link.springer.com/article/10.1007/s10822-015-9840-9) which goes much more into detail on these and other plots.
-I won't go into detail of all the options here.
+There are a couple of other command-line flags you can use with the `alchemical_analysis` script.
+Be sure to check out the homepage of the script and the [paper on best practices in free energy analysis](https://link.springer.com/article/10.1007/s10822-015-9840-9) which goes much more into detail on these and other plots.
+I won't go into detail about all the options here.

 ## Summary

-In this tutorial we performed a free energy simulation on methane in water.
+In this tutorial, we performed a free energy simulation on methane in water.
 We turned off electrostatics linearly first, and then we used a soft-core potential to turn off the van der Waals interactions.
-The intramolecular interactions for methane remained on, so its as if we were removing the methane from the water and placing it in a vacuum.
+The intramolecular interactions for methane remained on, so it's as if we were removing the methane from the water and placing it in a vacuum.
 Our result of 2.289 kcal /mol is comparable to published results.